Prof. Dr. Marcus Koch

 Sprechzeit: Mittwochs 11:00 - 12:00 Uhr

 Evolutionary and biodiversity research in our department is focusing on various levels of biological variation - from molecules to landscapes.
-In our department we are addressing questions on 1) systematics and phylogenetic relationships among plant species, 2) phylo-biogeography (the distribution of genetic variation in space and time), 3) the evolution of molecular marker systems (nuclear single copy genes, selected regions of the nuclear encoded ribosomal DNA, plastid DNA, promoter regions, microsatellites), 4) adaptation processes and character trait evolution, 5) genome evolution, 6) speciation processes, breeding system evolution and differentiation on the population level, 7) developmental-molecular processes responsible for maintaining plant cell identity, and 8) structure, morphology and evolution of angiosperm flowers.
+In our department we are addressing questions on 1) systematics and phylogenetic relationships among plant species, 2) phylo-biogeography (the distribution of genetic variation in space and time), 3) the evolution of molecular marker systems (from single genes to whole genomes), 4) adaptation processes and character trait evolution, 5) genome evolution, 6) speciation processes, breeding system evolution and differentiation on the population level, 7) developmental-molecular processes underlying sexual and asexual reproduction (apomixis) [group of Anja Schmidt], and 8) structure, morphology and evolution of angiosperm flowers [group of Claudia Erbar].

 Actually our department consists of various Resarch Groups and working teams: